nagarajsp253/Cricket_Analysis/README.md

     - Removing special characters
     - Linking columns between files

-- Step 3: Loading all four CSV data files into Power BI Desktop usinf files option
+- Step 3: Loading all four CSV data files into Power BI Desktop usinf files option.

 - Step 4: Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

 - Step 5: Data transformation in powerquery
   - Given names to all the four files.
   - Made first row as header.
-  - Removed duplicate record from Player_Info table
+  - Removed duplicate record from Player_Info table.
-  - Extracted (c)/(wk) from player name column
+  - Extracted (c)/(wk) from player name column.
-  - Added a "stage" column in Match_Summary table: if match_date is before or equal to 22 October then value will be qualifier else super 12
+  - Added a "stage" column in Match_Summary table: if match_date is before or equal to 22 October then value will be qualifier else super 12.
-  - Split the overs column to [overs.2] based on (.) delimiter to create new column "balls"
+  - Split the overs column to [overs.2] based on (.) delimiter to create new column "balls".
   - Added new custom column "balls": [overs.1] * 6 + [overs.2]
   - In "out/not_out" column replaced out with "1" and not_out with "0" then changed column name to "out".
   - Made some column name changes in Batting _Summary and Bowling_Summary tables.

 - Step 6: Data modelling
-  - Correcsponding columns will be matched between fact and dimension tables
+  - Corresponding columns will be matched between fact and dimension tables.
-  - Fact tables: Batting_Summary, Bowling_Summary
+  - Fact tables: Batting_Summary, Bowling_Summary.
-  - Dimension tables: Player_Info, Match_Summary
+  - Dimension tables: Player_Info, Match_Summary.

 - Step 7: Creating Measures and Calculated columns
   - <img width="905" alt="Measures" src="https://github.com/nagarajsp253/Cricket_Analysis/assets/52107536/ff68fd32-2801-4b67-bce7-be98246b1dfd">